menuclose

 5/5 Stars $0 71000 1.0 info

-Pricing & accounts: Saxo is not a discount broker for low-budget investors; there can be a minimum commission spend depending on the trade size (i.e. minimum $1 for U.S. stock CFDs.
-That said, there is the potential for competitive pricing when executing larger orders.
-Average spreads can drop even further for VIP and Platinum account holders.
+Pricing and accounts: Though Saxo has taken a big step in lowering lowering minimum deposits to $0 for the Classic account, Saxo is not a discount broker.
+Look for minimum commissions, depending on the trade size (i.e., $1 for U.S. stock CFDs).
+That said, there is the potential for competitive pricing for larger orders and average spreads can drop even further for VIP and Platinum account holders.
 For instance, fees for stock CFD drop from $0.02 for Classic account holders to $0.015 for Platinum account holders, and down to $0.010 for VIP account holders.

 Company Overall Rating Minimum Deposit Tradeable Symbols (Total) Average spread (EUR/USD) - Standard account